Small claims - Replying to a claim

 If you have a claim to make against the claimant, this is where it goes.
 For example, if the roofer in Example 1 hadn't been paid for the work, he might make a counterclaim for the amount owing on the invoice.
 A counterclaim is just another claim, like the one in the notice of claim, except that it is made by the defendant, against the claimant.
 It is important to correctly identify who you are suing.

-The next step is to file the reply with the court.
-You do that by taking or mailing it to the small claims registry.
-The address will be on the notice of claim you received.
+The next step is to file the reply and the address for service forms with the court.
+You should have also received a blank address for service form from the claimant, if you did not receive it, they are available online or at any small claims registry.
+You do that by taking or mailing them to the small claims registry.
+The address will be on the notice of claim or notice of Civil Resolution Tribunal claim you received.
 If you have completed the reply form online, make sure you print and file it at the registry.

-When your reply is filed, you will be asked to pay a filing fee unless you have agreed to pay the full claim.
+When your reply is filed, you will be asked to pay a filing fee unless you have agreed to pay the full claim, there is no fee to file the address for service form.
 If you have set out a counterclaim there will be an additional fee.
 The fee for filing a counterclaim will depend on the amount of the counterclaim.
 You may pay by cash, personal or company cheque, certified cheque, money order or bank draft, payable to the Minister of Finance.

-Once the registry has accepted your reply form, they will send a copy to each of the other parties in the case (usually there is only the claimant).
+Once the registry has accepted your reply and address for service forms, they will send a copy to each of the other parties in the case (usually there is only the claimant).

 If you had agreed to pay all or part of the claim, the claimant may contact you to sign a consent order setting out the terms for payment or the claimant might file a payment order at the court registry.

 If the claimant doesn't agree with your proposed payment schedule, you can ask for a payment hearing or the claimant may summons you to a payment hearing so that the payment schedule can be set by the court.
-You can read more about payment hearings in guide #6: Getting Results.
+You can read more about payment hearings in Guide #7 - Getting results.

 If your offer is not acceptable to the claimant, a settlement conference is usually the next step.
-You will receive a notice in the mail, telling you where and when it will be held and you must attend.
-You can read more about the settlement conference in guide #5: Getting Ready for Court.
+You will receive a notice in the mail or email (depending on the methods you selected in your address for service form), telling you where and when it will be held and you must attend.
+You can read more about the settlement conference in Guide #6 - Getting ready for court.

 The judge at the settlement conference will discuss with both of you the possibility of settling the claim.
 If you have asked in your reply for a payment schedule, that will be discussed at the settlement conference.